iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/01-operators.md

 Note, boolean operators can't be used like that.
 For example, `a ||= b` will give error, because there is no operator `"||="` (check the list above).

 [smart header="Comma operator"]
-There is an "advanced" javascript operator, named the `comma operator`.
+There is an "advanced" JavaScript operator, named the `comma operator`.

 The <i>comma operator</i> allows to list statements delimited by "," and returns the value of the last one.